sachinsu/sachinsu.github.io/work_journal/journal2022.md

     - never let bad market go waste

 - Eating rules by Michael Pollan
+    - Eat those foods which your great grandmother understands
+    - Eat food that comes directly from animal or plant and not from packet.
     - Eat the foods you want to eat that are, in general, closest to the way you might encounter them at their source.
     - When we eat too many simple carbohydrates, we get a blood sugar spike, and then an insulin spike and a blood sugar crash, and the result is that we’re hungry again, even though we just ate.
 Many processed foods kick-start this reaction, making moderation and portion control goals seem insurmountable.
     - Make sure you always have,